What is Webflow?

 - Click Generate Code.

-- Copy the generated embed code containing Product ID and component.
+- Copy the generated embed code containing the Product ID and component.

 Step 4: Add the Embed Component in Webflow